xieyan0811/videocraft/README.md

 #### Scenario 2

-Some creators may be dissatisfied with their voices or wish to use a more stable or unique voice.
+Some authors may be dissatisfied with their voices or wish to use a more stable or unique voice.
 This tool helps achieve voice replacement with ease.

 #### Scenario 3